 Workshop attendees will learn how three successful businesses go about mastering the aforementioned challenges.
 Based on the findings of the workshop, attendees will be able to refine their existing processes or start implementing new ones in their own workplace.
 Teams would particularly benefit from the shared experience, as it will help implement or strengthen a common way of working.

-Stay tuned for tickets.
+Stay tuned for updates.
 There will also be customised workshops in addition to the public dates.

 For teams of LabVIEW developers looking to increase their proficiency, our customised offering takes the contents of the Pragmatic Software Development workshop and puts the focus on the specific situation and strategy of your team.